-DBEDT NEWS RELEASE: DBEDT Keeps Hawaii Economic Growth Forecast UnchangedPosted on Feb 11, 2016 in Latest News, Newsroom, Press Releases
+DBEDT NEWS RELEASE: DBEDT Keeps Hawaii Economic Growth Forecast UnchangedPosted on Feb 11, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of Business, Economic Development and Tourism (DBEDT) released its first quarter 2016 Statistical and Economic Report.
 In the Economic Outlook section of the report, DBEDT keeps Hawaii economic growth rates unchanged from the previous forecast with Hawaii Gross Domestic Product growth at 2.3 percent in 2016 and 2.4 percent in 2017.
 These growth rates are similar to the U.S. economic growth as forecasted by the 50 top economic forecast organizations and published in Blue Chip Economic Indicators.